anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 In BRSKI {{RFC8995}} the GeneRic Autonomic Signaling Protocol (GRASP) {{RFC8990}} protocol is supported for discovery of a BRSKI Registrar in an Autonomic Control Plane (ACP).
 However, this document does not target the ACP context of use.
-Therefore, the definition of how to use GRASP for discovering a cBRSKI Registrar is left to future work such as
+Therefore, the definition of how to use GRASP for discovering a cBRSKI Registrar in an ACP is left to future work such as
 {{I-D.ietf-anima-brski-discovery}}.

 Although multiple discovery methods can be supported in principle by a single Join Proxy, this document only defines one default method for a Join Proxy to discover a Registrar: using CoAP resource discovery queries {{RFC6690}} {{RFC7252}}.

-The CoAP discovery query to use depends on the intended mode of operation of the Join Proxy, stateless or stateful.
+The CoAP discovery query to use depends on the intended mode of operation of the Join Proxy: stateless or stateful.
-A stateless Join Proxy needs to discover a UDP endpoint (address and port) that can accept JPY messages.
+A stateless Join Proxy needs to discover a UDP endpoint (address and port) that can accept JPY messages, supporting the `coaps+jpy` scheme.
-On the other hand, a stateful Join Proxy needs to discover a single CoAPS endpoint that offers the full set of cBRSKI Registrar resources.
+On the other hand, a stateful Join Proxy needs to discover a single CoAPS endpoint supporting the `coaps` scheme that offers the full set of cBRSKI Registrar resources.

 ### Stateless Case